python-poetry/poetry/docs/docs/configuration.md

 Create the virtualenv inside the project's root directory.
 Defaults to `false`.

+If set to `true`, the virtualenv wil be created and expected in a folder named `.venv` within the root directory of the project.

+If set to `None`, `poetry` will use the virtualenv from the `.venv` directory only if available.

 ### `virtualenvs.path`: string

 Directory where virtual environments will be created.